Naut-Astro/DesertAdventure/README.md

 # DesertAdventure
 A PgZero platformer demonstration, made with care as a Python test entry!

+The projects follows and meets the specified requirements because:
+* 1 - Imports and uses only pgzero;
+* 2 -

 -/- HOW TO RUN -/-

 If you already have Python (3.7.x or newer) and PgZero installed: